GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-11-11-linux-find-in-detail-1.md

 The path to be examined is the path that starts at one of the starting points of the find command.
 Unless the starting point is '/', you will not examine the whole absolute path.

+Instead of -path you can use -wholename, but this alternative is 'less portable' according to the docs.

 #### **-ipath**

 Same as -path but case-insensitive.